Skip to main content

 Take Inventory

-First things first, start by doing a thorough inventory of all equipment and supplies.
+First things first: conduct a thorough inventory of all equipment and supplies.
 All departments need to do this simultaneously so your inventory is accurate.

 Gathering necessary information while doing this inventory also makes sense, especially for equipment.
 You need to: